 The 21st Century Cures Act is a federal law that requires states to use Electronic Visit Verification for Medicaid by January 1, 2020, for personal care services, and January 1, 2023, for home health care services.

-Once EVV is implemented in January 2020 for personal care services and January 2023 for home health care services, will there be a requirement to send the data or just that we need to be able to give the information at the time of an audit?
+Once EVV is implemented for personal care services and home health care services, will there be a requirement to send the data, or just that we need to be able to give the information at the time of an audit?

 Will EVV be available in multiple languages?